choptastic/blast_cms/README.markdown

 ## TODO

 * Make an install script that does all of the below automatically
+* Add support for drop-down submenus
+* Add support for callouts to module functions in the `sections`, for example:
+  `{callout, {module, function, Args}}`
+* Add support for JSON-style configuration (for those who might not want to use Erlang)

 ## Step 0: Create a Nitrogen App